lior-k/fast-elasticsearch-vector-scoring/README.md

 ## Elasticsearch version
-* Currently designed for elasticsearch 5.2.2. stay tuned for ES 5.5
+* Currently designed for Elasticsearch 5.6.0.
+* for Elasticsearch 5.2.2 use branch `es-5.2.2`
+* for Elasticsearch 2.4.4 use branch `es-2.4.4`

 ## Maven configuration
 * Clone the project